 - Very small system asset management project: Development of a GIS Hub, smart phone data collection app and Excel spreadsheets to produce a simple asset management plan for the very smallest utilities.

 - IACC (Infrastructure Assistance Coordinating Council) Tribal outreach project: Outreach to Tribes in the state of Washington to encourage participation in the IACC Infrastructure Funding Conference to foster infrastructure finance dialog.

-- Financial model project: Development of a culturally considerate financial model/decision tree for communities impacted by adverse environmental conditions who are making the adapt-in-place vs. relocation decision.
+- Financial module project: Development of a culturally considerate financial module/decision tree for communities impacted by adverse environmental conditions who are making the adapt-in-place vs. relocation decision.
 This work focuses on community infrastructure finance decisions for location of origin including restoration, relocation and clean up and relocation/site expansion needs including infrastructure options and development.

 - Tribal source water protection project: Development of a Tribal Source Water Protection Plan template, template trainings hosted by Native American Water Masters Association (NAWMA) and direct technical assistance for Tribal systems to complete source water protection plans.

 - Agency and small utility source water protection workshops project: Facilitation of workshops in EPA Region 10 to bring agency land owners and planners together with small rural water systems and Tribes that rely on drinking water from the watershed.